mozilla/autophone/USAGE.md

                                 test identifiers.
           --device=DEVICES      Device on which to run the job.
 Defaults to all if not specified.
 Can be specified multiple times.

+## Controlling Autophone

+Autophone listens by default on port 28001 for commands.
+You can send commands to Autophone using the script ap.sh.
+You will need the program ncat/nc installed.
+On Fedora ncat can be installed via `sudo yum install nmap-ncat` and on Ubuntu it can be installed via `sudo apt install nmap`.

+./ap.sh [command [arguments]]

+Without any arguments, ap.sh will generate a help message.

+By default, ap.sh will send commands to the local ip address 127.0.0.1 and port 28001.
+You can customize the ip address and port where commands are sent, you can set the environment variables `AUTOPHONE_PORT` and `AUTOPHONE_IP`.

+### Autophone command help:

+        autophone-help
+            Generate this message.

+        autophone-add-device <name> <serialno>

+            Adds a new device to the active workers.

+        autophone-restart
+            Shutdown each worker after its current test, then restart autophone.

+        autophone-shutdown
+            Shutdown each worker after its current test, then shutdown autophone.

+        autophone-status
+            Generate a status report for each device.

+        autophone-stop
+            Immediately stop autophone and all worker processes; may be delayed by pending download.

+        device-disable <device>
+           Disable the device's worker and cancel its pending jobs.

+        device-enable <device>
+           Enable a disabled device's worker.

+        device-is-alive <device>
+           Check if the device's worker process is alive, report to log.

+        device-ping <device>
+           Issue a ping command to the device's worker which checks the sdcard availability.

+        device-reboot  <device>
+           Reboot the device.

+        device-restart <device>
+           Shutdown the device's worker process after the current test, then restart the worker picking up test manifest and test configuration changes.

+        device-status <device>
+           Generate a status report for the device's worker.

+        device-shutdown  <device>
+           Shutdown the device's worker process after the current test.
+The device's worker process will not be restarted and will be removed from the active list of workers.

+        device-stop <device>

+           Immediately stop the device's worker process and remove it from the list of active workers.